Want to be a National High Performance Coach?

 3. Volunteer at 2013 USAV HP tryouts.

 We ask that all USAV HP Coaches attend at least one tryout per year, although many attend multiple tryouts (and some attend as many as 5 or 6!).
 Working a minimum of one tryout is required for placement as a coach in a program that summer.
 Tryouts are typically before or after a National Qualifier or other large tournament, so HP coaches simply adjust their travel schedule to arrive a little early or stay a little longer so they can attend a tryout.
-Coaches who work tryouts should be VERY familiar with the 2013 HP Tryout Plan and Physical Testing Procedures.
+Coaches who work tryouts should be VERY familiar with the 2013 HP Tryout Plan (coming soon for 2014) and Physical Testing Procedures.

 4. Complete the 2013 USAV HP Summer Program Availability Form (Click link to complete form)